chrisantuseze/active-self-pretraining/README.md

 You also need to create a folder named "save" in the project root folder where the checkpoints and other code generated files would be saved in.

+$200 I will be carrying sufficiient clothing since I would be a 5 days trip.

+Ask Prof. Crick if we need to pay for registration